duckdb/duckdb-web/docs/sql/query_syntax/unnest.md

 SELECT UNNEST(NULL);
 ```

-`UNNEST` on a list will emit one tuple per entry in the list.
+Using `UNNEST` on a list will emit one tuple per entry in the list.
 When `UNNEST` is combined with regular scalar expressions, those expressions are repeated for every entry in the list.
 When multiple lists are unnested in the same `SELECT` clause, the lists are unnested side-by-side.
 If one list is longer than the other, the shorter list will be padded with `NULL` values.

 An empty list and a `NULL` list will both unnest to zero elements.